-Made for: Entrepreneurs who are scaling their business and running into growing pains, especially when it comes to building a team.
+Made for: Entrepreneurs who are scaling and running into growing pains, especially when it comes to building a team.

-The Harvard Business Review's IdeaCast features weekly discussions about business management, often through interviews with industry experts.
+IdeaCast is the brainchild of the Harvard Business Review and features weekly discussions about business management, often through interviews with industry experts and business leaders.

 Hosted by: Omar Zenhom

-Made for: Entrepreneurs who want to learn more about the actual process of running an efficient business, not just growing one.
+Made for: Entrepreneurs interested in the process of running their own business, not just growing one.

 Hosted by: Kira Hug and Rob Marsh

-Made for: Business owners doing their own copywriting or who want to learn more about the craft of high-converting writing.
+Made for: Business owners who write their own copy or who want to learn about the craft of high-converting writing.